 A: All ROD-L products are covered by a five-year warranty.
-However, in addition to this, if you send your units to us
+Furthermore, if you send your units to us at least once

-at least once a year for complete calibration, we will repair any problem the unit may have at no additional cost.
-This
+a year for complete calibration then we will repair any problem the unit may have at no additional cost and extend

-essentially provides a lifetime warranty on the units.
+the warranty coverage for the subsequent year.
+This essentially provides a lifetime warranty on any such units.

 Q: Where should I set my trip currents?

 A: There is no regulatory agency standard for this, primarily due to the great variety of designs and materials used

 by manufacturers.
 So we suggest that after obtaining a sufficiently large test sample, you should consider setting